-Ambient noise levels in the vicinity of the project site are typical of noise levels in neighborhoods in San Francisco, which are dominated by vehicular traffic, including trucks, cars, Muni buses, emergency vehicles, and land use activities, such as commercial businesses and periodic temporary construction-related noise from nearby development, or street maintenance.
-Noises generated by residential and commercial uses are common and generally accepted in urban areas.
+Ambient noise levels in the vicinity of the project site are typical of noise levels in neighborhoods in San Francisco, which are dominated by vehicular traffic, including trucks, cars, Muni vehicles, emergency vehicles, and land use activities, such as commercial businesses and periodic temporary construction-related noise from nearby development, or street maintenance.
+Noises generated by residential uses are common and generally accepted in urban areas.
 The noise generated by the occupants of the proposed project would not be considered a significant impact of the proposed project.
 An approximate doubling of traffic volumes in the area would be necessary to produce an increase in ambient noise levels noticeable to most people.
 The project would not cause a doubling in traffic volumes and therefore would not cause a noticeable increase in the ambient noise level in the project vicinity.

-The San Francisco General Plan noise guidelines indicate that any new residential development in areas with noise levels above 60 dBA8 should be undertaken only after a detailed analysis of noise reduction requirements is made and needed noise insulation features are included in the design.
+The San Francisco General Plan noise guidelines indicate that any new residential development in areas with noise levels above 60 dBA should be undertaken only after a detailed analysis of noise reduction requirements is made and needed noise insulation features are included in the design.
 In areas where noise levels exceed 65 dBA, a detailed analysis of noise reduction requirements must be done and needed noise insulation features included in the design.
-According to the Eastern Neighborhoods Final EIR, noise levels on South Van Ness Avenue are above 70 dBA and are between 60.1 and 65.0 dBA on 15th Street.
-Title 24 of the California Code of Regulations establishes uniform noise insulation standards for multiunit residential projects (including hotels, motels, and live/work developments).
+According to the Eastern Neighborhoods Final EIR, noise levels on Illinois Street are between 65.1 and 70.0 dBA.
+Title 24 of the California Code of Regulations establishes uniform noise insulation standards for multi-unit residential projects (including hotels, motels, and live/work developments).
 This state regulation requires meeting an interior standard of 45 dBA in any habitable room.
-DBI would review the final building plans to ensure that the building wall and floor/ceiling assemblies for the residential development meet State standards regarding sound transmission for residents.
+The Department of Building Inspections (DBI) would review the final building plans to ensure that the building wall and floor/ceiling assemblies for the residential development meet State standards regarding sound transmission for residents.
+Since the proposed project is subject to Title 24, Mitigation Measure F-3: Interior Noise Levels from the Eastern Neighborhoods is not applicable.

-The Eastern Neighborhoods Final EIR identified a significant impact related to new development including noise-sensitive uses located along streets with noise levels above a day-night average of 60 dBA (Ldn), where such development is not already subject to the California Noise Insulation Standards in Title 24 of the California Code of Regulations.
-Since the 1501 15th Street project, a multi-unit residential project with ground-floor commercial use, is subject to Title 24, Mitigation Measure F-3: Interior Noise Levels from the Eastern Neighborhoods Final EIR is not applicable.
+The Eastern Neighborhoods Final EIR identified a significant impact related to new development including noise-sensitive uses located along streets with noise levels above 60 dBA (Ldn), where such development is not already subject to the California Noise Insulation Standards in Title 24 of the California Code of Regulations.
+Since the proposed project is subject to Title 24, Mitigation Measure F-3: Interior Noise Levels from the Eastern Neighborhoods Final EIR is not applicable.

 The Eastern Neighborhoods Final EIR identified a significant impact related to potential conflicts between existing noise-generating uses and new sensitive receptors, for new development including noise-sensitive uses.
-Since the proposed project includes noise-sensitive uses with sensitive receptors, Mitigation Measure F-4: Siting of Noise-Sensitive Uses (see Project Mitigation Measure 3 on page 30 of this Certificate of Determination) applies to the proposed project.
-Pursuant to this measure, Environmental Science
+Since the proposed project includes noise-sensitive uses with sensitive receptors, Mitigation Measure F-4: Siting of Noise-Sensitive Uses applies to the proposed project.
+Pursuant to this measure, Charles M. Salter Associates Inc. were hired by the project sponsor to conduct a noise study that included a 24-hour noise measurement and site survey of noise-generating uses within two blocks of the project site.
+The 24-hour noise measurement for the 720 & 740 Illinois St. and 2121 Third St. project site was conducted on Thursday and Friday, April 1st and 2nd 2010.